top of page

 To better support the work of student councils in Connecticut the CFSC began to organize districts and league councils.
 At the same time CFSC embarked on a three year constitutional revision.

-The success of the Federation led to the introduction of overnight Conventions.
+The success of the CFSC led to the introduction of overnight Conventions.
+Summer camp moved to the new YMCA camp in Marlborough.

 1967: More Growth